Nikolasel/EAuthenticator/README.md

 ### Requirements for all platforms

-1. Install npm for your operating system
+1. Install [Node.js](https://nodejs.org/en/download/) and npm for your operating system

 2. Install dependencies